 Classmates

-In childhood, they are not uncommon and cause a lot of trouble for a sick child and parents.
+They are not uncommon in childhood and cause a lot of trouble for the sick child and parents.

-To always be fully armed, moms and dads should be aware of the first signs of a disease such as dysentery.
-After all, the sooner it is noticed, the higher the chances of recovering without serious consequences.
+To always be fully prepared, moms and dads should know about the first signs of a disease such as dysentery.
+After all, the sooner it is noticed, the higher the chances of recovery without serious consequences.

-Childhood dysentery is an acute intestinal disease caused by various types of Shigella.
-These pathogens affect only the lower intestines.
+Infantile dysentery is an acute intestinal disease caused by various types of Shigella.
+These pathogens affects exclusively the lower intestine.
 The second name for this infection is shigellosis.

-Shigella are very tenacious: they feel great in the soil, food products, even low temperatures are tolerated with a bang.
-The only thing that dysentery pathogens are afraid of is high temperatures, various disinfectants and direct sunlight.
+Shigella are very tenacious: they thrive in soil and food products, and even tolerate low temperatures with a bang.
+The only thing that dysentery pathogens are afraid of is high temperatures, various disinfectants and direct rays of the sun.

 The incubation period of the disease varies from 3 to 5 days, then it begins to actively manifest itself and enters the acute phase.

-Shigella, entering the body, pass through the entire gastrointestinal tract and settle on the walls of the large intestine.
+Shigella, entering the body, passes through the entire gastrointestinal tract and settles on the walls of the large intestine.
 It is there that they begin their active growth.

-Dysentery is very important to diagnose, otherwise, the process of dying of the tissues of the large intestine may begin, and, as a result, disruption of the work of all organs up to their dystrophy.
+Dysentery is very it is important to diagnose in time, otherwise, the process of death of the tissues of the large intestine may begin, and, as a result, disruption of the functioning of all organs, up to their degeneration.
 This is due to a violation of the water-salt balance during the development of the disease.

-Dysentery most often affects children aged 2 to 5 years.
-The first question of parents when the first signs of the disease appear is what was its source.
+Dysentery most often affects children aged from 2 to 5 years.
+The first question parents ask when the first signs of the disease appear is what was its source.

-Even when all hygiene standards are observed in the family, fruits and vegetables are washed, and hands are constantly treated with a disinfectant solution, the baby can get sick.
+Even when the family observes all hygiene standards, fruits and vegetables are washed, and hands are constantly treated with a disinfectant solution, the baby can get sick.

-The answer to the question is simple: the main the source of infection is a sick child.
+The answer to the question is simple: the main thing is the source of infection is a sick child.
 Moreover, it is dangerous even in the first hours of the disease.
-The peak incidence usually occurs at 3 years, since it is at this age that kids usually begin to attend kindergarten.
+The peak incidence usually occurs at 3 years of age, since it is at this age that children usually begin to attend kindergarten.

-• fecal-oral.
-This is the most common way to get dysentery.
-A small child, along with feces, releases a large number of shigella, which are the main causative agent of the disease.
-If we talk about infection through the mouth (oral method), then the main cause here can be poorly washed fruits, vegetables, less often food, during the preparation of which basic sanitary standards were violated.
+• Fecal-oral.
+This is the most common way to contract dysentery.
+A small child, along with feces, excretes a large number of Shigella, which are the main causative agent of the disease.
+If we talk about infection through the mouth (oral method), then the main reason here may be poorly washed fruits, vegetables, and less often - food, during the preparation of which basic sanitary standards were violated.

 • Infection through water.
-A shigella stick can be picked up by swallowing water while swimming in a pool or ponds (especially if the water in them has not been tested by the relevant authorities or there is a ban on swimming at all).
+You can catch the Shigella bacillus by swallowing water while swimming in a pool or ponds (especially if the water in them has not been tested by the relevant authorities or there is a ban on swimming altogether).
 And another source of dysentery bacillus is poor-quality drinking water.

-The peak incidence of dysentery occurs in the summer - under the influence of heat, Shigella sticks multiply most intensively.
+The peak incidence of dysentery occurs in the summer - under the influence of heat, Shigella bacilli multiply most intensively.

-Parents must understand that there is no absolute protection against dysentery and absolutely any child can get sick.
-At risk are children with weakened immune systems and concomitant ailments such as SARS.
+Parents must understand that There is no absolute protection against dysentery and absolutely any child can get sick.
+Children with weakened immune systems and concomitant illnesses such as ARVI are at risk.
 The only way to avoid illness is preventive measures related to hygiene.

 Symptoms in children

-Timely diagnosis of the disease is the first step towards the correct and appropriate.
-What are the signs to understand that a child has dysentery?
+Timely diagnosis of the disease is the first step towards correct and appropriate treatment.
+What are the signs to tell if a child has dysentery?

-How the disease manifests itself depends entirely on the nature of the disease: how it proceeds and how extensively the sections of the intestine are affected by the shigella stick.
+How the disease manifests itself depends entirely on the nature of the disease: how it progresses and how extensively areas of the intestine are affected by Shigella coli.

 1. general malaise, weakness;

 2. stomach ache.
-First of a aching dull character, then they become more and more acute and move into the iliac cavity;
+At first, aching and dull in nature, then they become sharper and move into the iliac cavity;

 3. temperature up to 40 degrees;

-4. diarrhea up to 20 times a day.
-Often, stools may be green with streaks of mucus;
+4. diarrhea up to 20 times per day.
+Often, stool may be green with streaks of mucus;

 5. nausea, turning into frequent vomiting;

-6. frequent urge to the toilet "in a big way", which are false in nature;
+6. frequent urge to go to the toilet “in a big way”, which is false;

-In advanced cases of dysentery, the main symptoms are added:
+In advanced cases of dysentery, the following are added to the main symptoms:

 1. convulsions,